-A new ATC tower is also planned to be built and the tenders were released in February 2009.
-The construction contract worth $141m has been awarded to Carillion Alawi.
+The construction contract worth $141m for the new ATC tower was awarded to Carillion Alawi.
 The passenger terminal building construction contract has been awarded to a joint venture of Bechtel-ENKA-Bahwan Engineering Company.

 The ground handling line maintenance services are provided by Oman Air.

 The airport has three main car parking lots and one premium shaded parking.
 Parking lot 1 has capacity for 608 cars and is located east of the airport entrance.
 Parking lot 2 which is located opposite to the passenger terminal building can accommodate up to 288 cars.

 Parking lot three is on the west of the airport entrance and has a capacity for parking 613 cars.
 The premium shaded parking has capacity to park 33 cars.
 All the car parking lots are operated by OAMC.

 The car park area was expanded in 2010, which increased the total car park spaces to 1,542.